threefoldfoundation/info_sdk/src/10. Marketplace/ubuntu.md

 # Ubuntu
 A free and open-source Linux distribution based on Debian.
 Ubuntu is officially released in three editions: Desktop, Server, and Core(for internet of things devices and robots).
-This package is used to deploy a Ubuntu container from an official flist on the grid using a chatflow.
+This package is used to deploy a Ubuntu container from an official Flist on the grid using a chatflow.

 ![](./img/ubuntu_1.png)